preetham-v/TOX_HL/README.md

 Usage: python dosage.py <file_name> <number_died> <total_number> <time_period> <dosage_conc> <dosage_points>

+Please input the following for an example run -

+Survival file is given as acute_toxicity.csv
+Number of mice which died during multi-dose experiment = 2 Total number of mice which were used during multi-dose experiment = 6 Time period of dosage = 3
+Concentration of dosage = 64
+Number of dosages administered before witnessing first death = 5

 Copyright (c) <2019> <Preetham Venkatesh>

 Permission is hereby granted, free of charge, to any person obtaining a copy